 Installing a couple of charging points doesn't typically have a huge impact on the electricity infrastructure of a building.
 However, larger installations often require a little bit of smart charging magic.
-This is where load management comes in.
+And that's where dynamic load management comes in.

 Consider providing charging for 20 electric cars in the garage of a residential or commercial building with 22 kW plugs (3 x 32 A, charging speed 100 km/h).
 This would require the building to get a 3 x 640 A electricity connection — costing you tens of thousands of euros.

-- Create groups of your charging points in Virta's Management System.
+- Create groups of your charging points on Virta Management System.

 - Set a maximum total charging load for the selected group of charging stations.